pamartineza/CleanListAdapter/README.md

 ## About the demo App

-The demo apps shows a list that reacts to click, long click, left swipe, drag and "extra" click on the textviews
+The demo app demonstrates MVP architecture with a list that reacts to click, long click, left swipe, drag and "extra" click on the textviews

 ## Gradle Dependency: